StefanPfeiffer80/FASPA.github.io/README.md

 ```
 bash FASP_preprocess_v2.sh -l 19 -r 19 -m 450 -s 390
 ```
 Now the script starts running.
-We see that forward and reserve reads are merged, and we see the percentage of reads that were merging.
+We see that forward and reserve reads are merged, and the percentage of reads that were merging is also displayed.
 All files will be stored together in one file, named *raw.fq*.
 Next, FASPA extracts randomly a subset of your reads (by default 100).
 This is done to check at which position of your sequences the actual primer sequences are found  (or not found).
 At this point the script stops and asks you if you checked the position and size of your primers and the expected length of your amplicons:
 <p align="center">
     <img src="https://github.com/StefanPfeiffer80/FASPA.github.io/blob/master/pictures/check.png" width="620" height="100" />
 </p>